 Working at a mid-sized firm like Qk4 is terrific because, rather than being typecast into a narrow technical role, I get to play many roles and learn new things.
 Becoming a more versatile engineer is important and fun for me.
 It enables me to feel the pride that comes from knowing the invisible details of the infrastructure I use in my daily life.

 When on vacation, I tend to get eye rolls and sighs when I tell the family that we’re going out of our way just to drive over an interesting bridge.
-Not just famous bridges like the Golden Gate, mind you; some are bridges that few visitors have ever heard of.
+Not just famous bridges like the Golden Gate — some are little-known.
 You might say I’m a little bridge crazy.

 I take immense pride in keeping Indiana and Kentucky bridges safe for the traveling public.
 In my role as project manager for the structures group, I design highway structures and perform routine and fracture critical bridge inspections.
 I’m also a leader in developing Qk4’s tools and methods for structures asset management to help clients make better informed decisions about how to prioritize bridge projects to get the most bang for their buck.

 One thing I wish I could do is to help dispel fears that bridges are in worse shape than they are.
 Despite some legitimate news coverage about bridges being functionally obsolete, most bridges are not on the verge of collapse—many are just in need of minor repairs and routine maintenance.
 If you’re responsible for structures at your organization, I can help you figure that out.

 When it comes to getting highway transportation projects done, nothing happens without a plan.
 My role at Qk4 is to help produce planning reports that help KYTC take the first steps toward improving Kentucky’s highways, project by project.